Joey Tempest: Resurrection of Europe

-Nearly 12 years after disbanding, Europe announced that they would start making a comeback with the same lineup since The Final Countdown was released.
-In 2004, Europe released their sixth studio album, titled Start from the Dark.
-The follow-up, Secret Society, was released in 2006, with the subsequent albums Last Look at Eden in 2009, Bag of Bones in 2012, War of Kings in 2015, and Walk the Earth in 2017.
+Nearly twelve years after disbanding, Europe announced a comeback with the same lineup that made The Final Countdown.
+In 2004, they released their sixth studio album, Start from the Dark.
+The seventh, Secret Society, followed in 2006, then Last Look at Eden in 2009, Bag of Bones in 2012, War of Kings in 2015 and Walk the Earth in 2017.

-Musician
+Musicianship

 Tempest played the keyboards on the first two Europe albums before the band decided to recruit keyboardist Mic Michaeli in April 1984.
 A couple of years earlier, Tempest had borrowed a keyboard from Michaeli and used it to compose the main keyboard hook of the song "The Final Countdown".
 After a jam session in 1985, Michaeli and Tempest co-wrote the ballad "Carrie".
 Later that year, Tempest wrote the soundtrack for the Swedish film On the Loose, as well as the song "Give a Helping Hand" for the benefit project Swedish Metal Aid, in the spirit of Band Aid.
 The song was produced by future Europe bandmate Kee Marcello.
 In 1986 Tempest wrote and produced the album One of a Kind for Tone Norum, John Norum's younger sister.
 Tempest also collaborated with John Norum on the single "We Will Be Strong" from Norum's album Face the Truth in 1992.
 This was Tempest and Norum's first collaboration since Norum left Europe in November 1986.

 After Europe went on hiatus in 1992, Tempest released three solo albums.
 The first album, A Place to Call Home featured a guest appearance from John Norum on the song "Right to Respect".
 Several songs on the third album, Joey Tempest, were co-written by Mic Michaeli.

+In 2024, Tempest appeared on Swedish progressive rock and metal band Opeth's on album The Last Will and Testament by providing guest backing vocals on the track "§2".

 Personal life

-Tempest lives in London with his wife Lisa Worthington and sons James Joakim and Jack Johnston Larsson.
+Tempest lives in London with his wife Lisa Worthington and two sons.
 Tempest talked to Bruce Dickinson about his decision to live in London on the latter's BBC 6 Music radio show in 2009.
 He does not have any social media pages apart from the official ones for Europe listed on their website.

 Asked in 2009, by BBC's Liam Allen, "Are you ever embarrassed by some of the hairstyles and clothes you wore back in the day?", Tempest replied, "Not really, we were very young, we were MTV generation – we were one of the biggest bands on MTV.
 I just wanted to look like Robert Plant, to be honest."